 Principals of Thermal Mass Flow Meter Operation

-One of the sensors is heated by the circuitry and serves as the flow sensor while a second RTD acts as a reference sensor, and measures the gas temperature.
+One of the sensors is heated by the circuitry and serves as the flow sensor, while a second RTD acts as a reference sensor and measures the gas temperature.
 The SAGE proprietary sensor drive circuitry maintains a constant overheat between the flow sensor and the reference sensor.
 As gas flows by the heated sensor (flow sensor), molecules of the flowing gas transport heat away from this sensor, the sensor cools, and energy is lost.
 The circuit equilibrium is disturbed, and the temperature difference (ΔT) between the heated sensor and the reference sensor has changed.
 Within one second, the circuit will restore the lost energy by heating the flow sensor, so the temperature is restored.

 The electrical power required to maintain this overheat represents the mass flow signal.
 There is no need for external temperature or pressure devices.

-The Sage meter has outstanding rangeability of at least 100 to 1 and has the rapid response needed for complete combustion control.
-Because of its low-end sensitivity, the Sage Thermal Mass Flow Meter can accurately measure extremely low velocity, down to 5 SFPM, making it highly effective for measuring the low flow rates of air and natural gas which can occur at low boiler operating loads.
-In addition to the 4 – 20 mA control output of flow rate, the meters also provide pulsed outputs of consumption, and Modbus compliant RS485 RTU communications.
-The meters feature bright graphical displays of flow rate, totalized flow and gas temperature, plus, continuous diagnostics.
-For hard to reach burner lines, or for locations with extreme radiant heat, SAGE also offers a remote type flow meter, with up to 1000 feet of lead length compensated cable – all electronics and powering are done at the transmitter – thus, the probe or flow body simply has a terminal junction box.
+The Sage meter has an outstanding rangeability of at least 100 to 1 and has the rapid response needed for complete combustion control.
+Because of its low-end sensitivity, the Sage thermal mass flow meter can accurately measure extremely low velocity, down to 5 SFPM, making it highly effective for measuring the low flow rates of air and natural gas, which can occur at low boiler operating loads.
+In addition to the 4 – 20 mA control output of flow rate, the meters also provide pulsed consumption outputs and Modbus-compliant RS485 RTU communications.
+The meters feature bright graphical displays of flow rate, totalized flow, gas temperature, and continuous diagnostics.
+For hard-to-reach burner lines or locations with extreme radiant heat, SAGE also offers a remote-type flow meter with up to 1000 feet of lead-length compensated cable.
+In the remote meter, all electronics and power are at the transmitter – thus, the probe or flow body simply has a terminal junction box.

 The SAGE TMFM comes from the factory fully calibrated and can easily verify that it maintains its original factory calibration through an in-situ calibration verification.